MyTooliT/ICOtronic/Documentation/API/usage-streaming.rst

 The class :class:`Conversion` allows you to apply different functions to the different channels of the streaming data (attributes ``first``, ``second`` and ``third``).
 Each function gets a measurement value (of type ``float``) and should return a value of type ``float``.
 If you do not want to apply any conversion to a certain channel you can use the (default value) of ``None`` for the :class:`Conversion` channel attribute.
 In the example below we apply a Conversion object that

 - does not change the data for the first channel,
-- multiplies the values of the second channel by two,
+- multiplies the values of the second channel by two and
 - adds the value ``10`` to the data of the second channel.

 .. doctest::